pantsel/konnect-portal-ops-cli/README.md

 # Konnect Dev Portal Ops CLI

-A rather opinionated CLI tool for managing API products on Konnect Developer Portals.
+A rather opinionated CLI tool for managing API products on **Konnect Developer Portals**.

-The tool is designed to perform various operations on **Konnect Dev Portals**, such as publishing, deprecating, unpublishing, or deleting API products and their versions based on OpenAPI Specification (OAS) files.
+The tool is designed to perform various operations, such as publishing, deprecating, unpublishing, or deleting API products and their versions based on OpenAPI Specification (OAS) files.

+## Prerequisites

-The Konnect developer portals needs to be set up and pre-configured.
+Ensure that the Konnect Developer Portals are set up and pre-configured before using this tool.

 ## Disclaimer

-Heads up!
-This tool is still a work in progress, so some features might not be fully supported yet.
-Feel free to give it a try, but please use it responsibly.
-If something doesn’t work as expected, let us know—or better yet, contribute!
+The CLI is still under active development.
+Some features may not be fully supported yet.
+Use it responsibly and report any issues you encounter.

 ## Features